Roulette Wheel width=

 • Traditionally staffed by four croupiers, now more likely one, max two.

-• La partage and/or en prison rules are often applied.
+• La partage or en prison rules are often applied.

 • Fixed value for the chips used.